-- Casting: whether 50% or more of lead actors, second lead actors or supporting actors are South African. - Technical and craft contribution: whether the art director, wardrobe and makeup artists, sound designer, set designer and constructer, camera assistant or lightning gaffer is South African and whether post production takes place in South Africa. - HDI:14 whether the director, writer, editor, composer, cinematographer, sound designer, production designer, lead actor or actress, or second lead actor or actress is HDI and whether 50% of the script is in an official South African language other than English.
+- Key creatives: whether the director, producer, writer, editor, composer, cinematographer or production designer is South African. - Casting: whether 50% or more of lead actors, second lead actors or supporting actors are South African. - Technical and craft contribution: whether the art director, wardrobe and makeup artists, sound designer, set designer and constructer, camera assistant or lightning gaffer is South African and whether post production takes place in South Africa. - HDI:16 whether the director, writer, editor, composer, cinematographer, sound designer, production designer, lead actor or actress, or second lead actor or actress is HDI and whether 50% of the script is in an official South African language other than English.